pixie-io/docs.px.dev/content/en/tutorials/06-slackbot-alert.md

 pip install -r requirements.txt
 ```

-3. Create the environment variables required by slackbot code:
+3. Create the environment variables required by the slackbot code:

 ```bash
 # Slackbot token from Part 1.